To Report an Absence, Dial 510-247-0665, ext. 7003

 - Date and period of absence

-- Reason for the absence
+- Reason for the absence, including diagnosis or symptoms

-- Caller's relationship to the student
+- Caller's name and relationship to the student

 - The best call-back number should we have questions